 Under the law in New Jersey, if a person dies without a Will and without children, their spouse will inherit all assets, even if they are separated from the spouse.
 In addition, if you have children from a previous marriage, but no Will, your separated spouse will get half your estate.
+In planning, make sure your assets go to your loved ones or favorite charity.
 Therefore, you may wish to do the following:

 - 1) Have an Elder Law attorney prepare a Will to distribute your assets to the people you care the most about.
+Also set forth provisions regarding receiving the assets of your medical practice.
 If you already have a Will, prepare a new Will and have the old Will revoked.
 (Your estate planning attorney will explain this to you.) - 2) Prepare a Power of Attorney to select someone to handle your finances if you become disabled.
 Have your old power of attorney revoked. - 3) Prepare a Living Will prepared - 4) Change your beneficiary on assets you may own, such as stocks, bank accounts, IRA, and other financial assets.
-Change your beneficiary under your own life insurance, whether whole life insurance or term insurance. - 5) Contact your human resources person and change the beneficiary on life insurance, pension, stock options or other employee benefits.
-Note that your spouse must sign a written waiver permitting you to change beneficiaries. - 6) Keep your personal papers at a location where family can find them. - 7) Have your attorney prepare a prenuptial agreement if you decide to get re-married. - 8) Make sure the trustee for any funds designated for your children is the "right" trustee. - 9) In New Jersey, if you are married and living with your spouse, under certain instances the surviving spouse has a right to "elect against the Will" The disinherited spouse may like to elect against the Will and try to obtain one third of the estate.
-Your attorney can explain how you can protect yourself and your children.
+Change your beneficiary under your own life insurance, whether whole life insurance or term insurance.

-10) If you have minor children, nominate someone under a Will to serve as guardian to the children.
+- 5) Contact your employer's human resources and change the beneficiary on life insurance, pension, stock options or other employee benefits.
+Note that your spouse must sign a written waiver permitting you to change beneficiaries. - 6) Keep your personal papers at a location where family can find them. - 7) Have your attorney prepare a prenuptial agreement if you decide to get married. - 8) Make sure the trustee for any funds designated for your children is the "right" trustee. - 9) In New Jersey, if you are married and living with your spouse, under certain instances the surviving spouse has a right to "elect against the Will" The disinherited spouse may like to elect against the Will and try to obtain one third of the estate.
+Your attorney can explain how you can protect yourself and your children. - 10) If you have minor children, nominate someone under a Will to serve as guardian to the children.
 Although the surviving parent obviously has first right of custody of children, they may not even want custody.